 If you’re working with Health Street, you’re almost at the finish line!

-Once you’ve secured consent, all you have to do is order the background check of your choice on our easy-to-use website and we’ll handle Steps 2 through 6 for you, even having your potential hire plug in their identifying info directly into our platform to ensure there are no errors caused during the information transfer process.
+Once you have their consent, all you need to do is order the babysitter or nanny background check(s) you want on our easy-to-use website, and we’ll handle Steps 2 through 6 for you.
+We’ll even have your potential babysitter or caregiver plug in their identification directly into our platform to ensure there are no errors.

 2. Ask for Their Basic Identifying Information